Email Signup Forms: 14 Places to Add Them for Higher Conversions

 3. Floating Bar

-A floating bar is a great way to ensure your call to action to subscribe to your email list stays in clear view.
-The bar may be located at the top of the page above the header or at the bottom, and it stays in view as the visitor scrolls.
+A floating bar is a great way to ensure your email signup call to action (CTA) stays in clear view.
+The bar may be located at the top of the page above the header or at the bottom.
+It stays in view as the visitor scrolls, making it accessible and unobtrusive.

 How To Add an Email Signup Floating Bar to Your Site

-Plenty of tools let you create a floating bar for your site.
-If you’ve already signed up for OptinMonster, you can create stunning floating bars designed to convert.
+If you sign up for OptinMonster, you can create stunning floating bars designed to convert.

 There are beautiful templates to choose from, including ones for holidays and big marketing days like Black Friday and Cyber Monday.